tarunfiserv/firstvision-apac/docs/APIs/Customer-Management/Board-Customer.md

 # Board Customer

- This API is used to board the new customer..
+This API is used to board the new customer.

 ## Endpoint